Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Gets a virtual network in a resource group.

 ### [Get-AzureRmVirtualNetworkAvailableEndpointService](Get-AzureRmVirtualNetworkAvailableEndpointService.md)
-Lists available endpoint services in a location.
+Lists available endpoint services for location.

 ### [Get-AzureRmVirtualNetworkGateway](Get-AzureRmVirtualNetworkGateway.md)
 Gets a Virtual Network Gateway